Centralia mine fire: Possible origins

 A number of competing hypotheses have arisen about the source of the Centralia mine fire.
 Some of them claim that the mine fire started before May 27, 1962.
 David DeKok says that the borough's deliberate burning of trash on May 27 to clean up the landfill in the former strip mine ignited a coal seam via an unsealed opening in the trash pit, which allowed the fire to enter the labyrinth of abandoned coal mines beneath Centralia.

 Joan Quigley argues in her 2007 book The Day the Earth Caved In that the fire had in fact started the previous day, when a trash hauler dumped hot ash or coal discarded from coal burners into the open trash pit.
 She noted that borough council minutes from June 4, 1962, referred to two fires at the dump, and that five firefighters had submitted bills for "fighting the fire at the landfill area".
 The borough, by law, was responsible for installing a fire-resistant clay barrier between each layer of trash in the landfill, but fell behind schedule, leaving the barrier incomplete.
-This allowed the hot coals to penetrate the vein of coal underneath the pit and light the subsequent subterranean fire.
+This allowed the hot coals to penetrate the vein of coal underneath the pit, lighting the subsequent subterranean fire.
 In addition to the council minutes, Quigley cites "interviews with volunteer firemen, the former fire chief, borough officials, and several eyewitnesses" as her sources.

 Another hypothesis is that the fire was burning long before the alleged trash dump fire.
 According to local legend, the Bast Colliery coal fire of 1932, set alight by an explosion, was never fully extinguished.
 In 1962, it reached the landfill area.
 Those who adhere to the Bast Theory believe that the dump fire is a separate fire unrelated to the Centralia mine fire.
 One man who disagrees is Frank Jurgill Sr., who claims he operated a bootleg mine with his brother in the vicinity of the landfill between 1960 and 1962.
-He says that if the Bast Colliery fire had never been put out, he and his brother would have been in it and killed by the gases.
-Based on this and due to contrary evidence, few hold this position, and it is given little credibility.
+He says that if the Bast Colliery fire had never been put out, he and his brother would have been in it and been killed by the gases.

 Centralia councilman Joseph Tighe proposed a different hypothesis: that Centralia's coal fire was actually started by an adjacent coal-seam fire that had been burning west of Centralia's.
-His belief is that the adjacent fire was at one time partially excavated, but it nonetheless set alight the landfill on May 27.
+His belief is that the adjacent fire was at one time partially excavated, but nonetheless, it set alight the landfill on May 27.

-Another hypothesis arose from the letter sent to the Lehigh Valley Coal Company by the Centralia Council in the days after the mine fire was noticed.
+Another hypothesis arose from a letter sent to the Lehigh Valley Coal Company by the Centralia Council in the days after the mine fire was noticed.
 The letter describes "a fire of unknown origin [starting] on or about June 25, 1962, during a period of unusually hot weather".
-This may make a reference to the hypothesis of spontaneous combustion being the reason for the start of the landfill fire, a hypothesis accepted for many years by state and federal officials.
+This may refer to the hypothesis of spontaneous combustion being the reason for the start of the landfill fire, a hypothesis accepted for many years by state and federal officials.